ETHorHIL/phase2ceremony_1/CONTRIBUTE.md

 snarkjs zkey contribute circuit-2000-32-256-64_hez1_xxxx.zkey circuit-2000-32-256-64_hez1_yyyy.zkey -v -n=yourName
 ````

 Substitute `yourName` for the name you want to appear in the file.
 Please do not uses spaces or special characters so we don't have problems.
-This name is important because this is what will be displayed with the togethe with the contribution hash when all the contributions are listed in the fine zkey file verification.
+This name is important because this is what will be displayed, together with the contribution hash when all the contributions are listed in the final zkey file verification.

 Substitute also `yyyy` by the actual contrubution.
 This should be `xxxx` + 1.